 It’s no surprise then that her designs are getting noticed.
 Parekh is now retailing at Selfridges, Luisa Via Roma, and e-retail giants like Farfetch.
-She has also been endorsed by Bollywood’s elite and international fashion fixtures such as Rihanna and Jourdan Dunn.
+She has also been endorsed by Bollywood‘s elite such as Deepika Padukone and Kareena Kapoor Khan and international fashion fixtures such as Rihanna, Kendall Jenner, and Jourdan Dunn.

-She speaks to Lifestyle Asia about carving a niche with her designs.
+Lifestyle Asia India spoke to Suhani Parekh of Misho about carving a niche with her designs.

 In a market dictated by traditional jewellery designers, what made you foray into conceptual jewellery?